JosephDuffy/GatheredKit/README.md

 github "JosephDuffy/GatheredKit"
 ```

-Run `carthage update GatheredKit` to build the framework and then drag the built framework file in to your Xcode project.
+Run `carthage update GatheredKit --platform iOS` to build the framework and then drag the built framework file in to your Xcode project.

 If you plan to submit an app to Apple that uses GatheredKit, remember to add GatheredKit to your [script build phase to work around an App Store Submission bug](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos):